 You can come to our village to experience something completely new, to relax and enjoy solitude, or to spend a romantic holiday such as a honeymoon.
 The trip suits all kinds of travellers.

 You can experience the village as a group, family, couple or alone.
 In each case, you’ll always be our special guest.
-Since we’re in the wilderness, our services are unfortunately not suited for small children (under 5 years old) or older individuals with poor health.
+Since we’re in the wilderness, our services are unfortunately not suited for babies or older individuals with poor health.

 The northern lights and their visibility in the northern sky